avkonst/hookstate/docs/index/docs/21-performance-intro.md

 import { PreviewSample } from '../src/PreviewSample'

-Preformance is one of the main goals of the Hookstate project alongside with simple and flexible API.
+Performance is one of the main goals of the Hookstate project alongside with simple and flexible API.
 Hookstate has got two technologies built-in, which make it stand out and deliver incredible performance for applications:

 1. Hookstate does usage tracking to identify what components require rerendering when a state is changed.
 It is possible to disable this with help of [Downgraded](./performance-managed-rendering) plugin on per component basis or per state.
 2. Hookstate has got [scoped state](./scoped-state) feature which multiplies the effect of the first, particularly for the cases involving [large states](./performance-large-state) and [frequent updates](./performance-frequent-updates).